Construction of the Witten-Reshetikhin-Turaev TQFT from conformal field theory: Modular functors

 \subsection{The axioms for a modular functor}

 We shall in this section give the axioms for a modular functor.
 These are due to G. Segal and appeared first in \cite{Se}.
 We present them here in a topological form, which is due to K. Walker \cite{Walker}.
-See also \cite{Grove}.
+See also \cite{Kont1, Grove}.
 We note that similar, but different, axioms for a modular functor are given in \cite{Tu} and in \cite{BB}.
-It is however not clear if these definitions of a modular functor is equivalent to ours.
+The authors are not aware of a proof of the equivalence of these definitions of a modular functor.
+However, we will not need it in this paper.